the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `Keccak256` - [SHA-3](https://en.wikipedia.org/wiki/SHA-3)/Secure Hash Algorithm; using it in a [contract](https://www.youtube.com/watch?v=wCD3fOlsGc4)

+`Know Your Customer` or KYC - guidelines and regulations in financial services that require professionals to verify the identity, suitability, and risks involved with maintaining a business relationship with a customer; providing documents AML (anti money laundering)

 `linting` - the process of running a program that will analyze code for potential errors (verifying code quality) [eslint(https://eslint.org/)

 `memepool` - or [memory pool](https://www.alchemy.com/overviews/what-is-a-mempool) is a dynamic staging area in front of the blockchain that enables transaction ordering, fee prioritization, and general block construction; a list of pending transactions waiting for validation from a node before it is committed to a block on the blockchain